filecoin-project/filecoin-docs/reference/json-rpc/state.md

 ]
 ```

-## StateCall
+### StateCall

 StateCall runs the given message and returns its result without any persisted changes.

-StateCall applies the message to the tipset’s parent state.
-The message is not applied on-top-of the messages in the passed-in tipset.
+StateCall applies the message to the tipset's parent state.
+The
+message is not applied on-top-of the messages in the passed-in
+tipset.

 Perms: read

 Inputs:

 ```json
 [